-- 3. The IC must ensure fairness in its decision making at all times and the rules prevent a member of the IC considering a case at a committee meeting if it was considered by him/her in their capacity as Screener (a Screener is an osteopath member of the IC who decides if the concern should be referred to the IC).
-Conflict checks are also completed by committee members in advance of IC meetings so that potential conflicts of interest can be raised and considered by the GOsC in advance of a meeting and/or considered by the Committee at the meeting, following advice from the Legal Assessor. - 4.
+- 3. The IC must ensure fairness in its decision making at all times and the rules prevent a member of the IC considering a case at a committee meeting if it was considered by him/her in their capacity as Screener.
+Conflict checks are also completed by committee members in advice of IC meetings so that potential conflicts of interest can be raised and considered by the GOsC in advance of a meeting and/or considered by the Committee at the meeting following advice from the Legal Assessor. - 4.
 Proceedings are considered unfair where there is actual bias, potential for bias or where there is the perception of bias.
-The test for bias is whether the fair-minded and informed observer, having considered the facts, would conclude that there was a real possibility that the Committee was biased. - 5.
-Examples of potential conflicts include: - close personal or professional relationship with any of the parties connected to a case which may affect a member's ability to consider the allegation fairly and impartially - personal interest in the outcome of a matter.
+The test for bias is whether the fair-minded and informed observer, having considered the facts, would conclude that there was a real possibility that the committee was biased. - 5.
+Examples of potential conflicts include: - Close personal or professional relationship with any of the parties connected to a case which may affect a member's ability to consider the allegation fairly and impartially - Personal interest in the outcome of a matter.